SimonGiampy/masters-thesis-computer-science-engineering/README.md

-# Mobile Manipulation in industrial and agricultural environments - Ongoing Development
+# Development of an Autonomous Mobile Manipulator for Industrial and Agricultural Environments

 ## Master's Thesis in Computer Science Engineering - Artificial Intelligence and Robotics Laboratory (AIRLab)